-Table Base Base Information Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Less depreciation.
+Table Name Base Rasa Information Population Approach Source Mathadalam Accumptions Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Less depreciation.
 Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator (AER) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets'.
-Other non- depreciable pipeline assets.
+Update: Dec-18 vs Jun-18 Disclosures Some assets and their historical cost were reclassified from City Gates \$(42.1)M to Compressors \$35.9M and Pipelines \$6.2M based on better information within asset additions reports.
+Other non-depreciable pipeline assets.
 Actual SGSPAA Group Consolidation support schedule (Fair Value Adjustments and Goodwill) The SGSPAA Group consolidates its resulting Purchase Price Adjustments from acquisitions at a Group entity level, meaning that it does not distribute and fair value adjustments to its subsidiary entities.
 These Group adjustments are maintained in an excel spreadsheet outside the Group's SAP system.
-Fair value adjustments (original cost and accumulated depreciation) that relates to EGP has been allocated to the categories in the template on the basis fixed asset information contained in a Fair Value schedule and input from a subject matter expert who assisted in the EGP believes that the allocation is reasonable as it based on information contained Fair Value uplift schedule maintained by the Group.
-This schedule has sufficient EGP pipeline fixed asset categorisation that formed the basis of the allocation the assets as categorised in the template.
+Fair value adjustments (original cost and accumulated depreciation) that relates to EGP has been allocated to the categories in the template on the basis fixed asset information contained in a Fair Value schedule and input from a subject matter expert who assisted in the EGP believes that the allocation is reasonable as in based on information contained Fair Value uplift schedule maintained by the Group.
+This schedule has sufficient EGP pipeline fixed asset categorisation that formed the basis of the allocation of the assets as categorised in the template.